Caregiver Legal Liabilities: Essential Protection Guide for Families

 The main protection against caregiver legal liability is securing proper legal authority.
 The American Bar Association's Commission on Law and Aging says understanding your legal authority matters.
 Key documents include:

-Financial Power of Attorney – Allows a loved one to name someone to manage their financial affairs.
-Joint bank accounts alone are not enough; they can raise questions about ownership, gifts, possible misuse, creditor claims, and inheritance.
-Get a POA tailored to the situation rather than using a generic form, which can become "a blank check for financial exploitation."
+Financial Power of Attorney: Lets a loved one name someone to manage their financial affairs.
+Joint bank accounts alone aren't enough; they can raise questions about ownership, gifts, possible misuse, creditor claims, and inheritance.
+Get a POA tailored to the situation rather than a generic form, which can become "a blank check for financial exploitation."

-Healthcare Power of Attorney – Names someone to make medical decisions if the loved one can no longer decide for themselves.
+Healthcare Power of Attorney: Names someone to make medical decisions if your loved one can no longer decide.
 A living will covers only end-of-life decisions; a healthcare POA covers all medical choices.

 For Social Security or Veterans benefits, standard POAs don't work.
 You need to be appointed as a "representative payee" because these agencies have their own authorization systems.